php-fig/fig-standards/proposed/links-meta.md

 In practice, immutable objects will likely incorporate with*()-style methods much like PSR-7 does.
 The definition of those interfaces is out of the scope of this specification, however.

+### Why is rel on a Link object multi-value?

+Different hypermedia standards handle multiple links with the same relationship differently.
+Some have a single link that has multiple rel's defined.
+Others have a single rel entry that then contains multiple links.

+Defining each Link uniquely but allowing it to have multiple rels provides a most-compatible-denominator definition.
+A single LinkInterface object may be serialized to one or more link entries in a given hypermedia format, as appropriate.
+However, specifying multiple link objects each with a single rel yet the same URI is also legal, and a hypermedia format can serialize that as appropriate, too.

 ## 4. People